Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### This question requires that you evaluate the underlined text to determine if it is correct.
-When you are implementing a software as a service (SaaS) solution, you are responsible for configuring high availability.
+### When you are implementing a Software as a Service (SaaS) solution, you are responsible for [configuring high availability].

 - [ ] No change is needed.
 - [ ] Defining scalability rules.
 - [ ] Installing the SaaS solution.
-- [x] Nonfiguring the SaaS solution.
+- [x] Configuring the SaaS solution.

 *[⬆ Back to Top](#table-of-contents)*